markrebec/activerecord-collections/README.md

 # ActiveRecord::Collections

-An `ActiveRecord::Collection` can best be described as being somewhere between a model (extended from `ActiveRecord::Base`), it's `ActiveRecord::Relation` and a collection of records.
+An `ActiveRecord::Collection` can best be described as being somewhere between a model (extended from `ActiveRecord::Base`), it's `ActiveRecord::Relation` and an enumerable set of records.
 A collection wraps and delegates to the aforementioned objects, being smart about where to send method calls and executing minimal queries only when needed (and as infrequently as possible).
 The latter allows for some interesting features, like the ability to build a query using all your standard scopes and the model's relation object without executing it, and serializing the query criteria to be used in a background job (instead of plucking and passing record IDs, for example).
 Or being able to break a collection that contains many records into smaller batches (using limited/offset collections) and traverse through them without needing to query each batch until you want to work with it.

 **Highlights**
 * Makes life easier by eliminating common boilerplate code when querying and working with collections of records.